 Water resources are critical for many human needs, including supplies for towns, household use, stock watering, crop irrigation, and mining and industry.
 Most of these needs are satisfied by water held in storage or extracted from rivers and groundwater.

 Water resources are also vital to conserve the health of aquatic ecosystems in rivers, estuaries and wetlands.
-(See the, and topics.)
+See, and topics.

-An adequate supply of good quality water is vital:
+An adequate supply of good quality water is vital to:

 Status and Trends